${\rm G}_2$-instantons on generalised Kummer constructions: Approximate --instantons

 We should point out here that it is by far not always possible to extend a choice of $(E_0,\theta)$ and $\{(E_j,A_j)\}$ to compatible gluing data.
-This will become clear from the examples in Section~\ref{sec:ex}.
-With this notation in place we can prove the first part of Theorem~\ref{thm:a}.
+This will become clear from the discussion in \fullref{sec:ex}.

+Before we proceed to construct approximate $\rG_2$--instantons, we introduce weighted H\"older norms.
+It will become more transparent over the course of the next two sections that these are well adapted to the problem at hand.
+We define weight functions by